A General Formulation of the Kinematic Dipole as a Functional of Selection and Source Properties: Beyond the Ellis--Baldwin Approximation: Definitions of Notation and Observables

+where the second line follows from the change of variables $\nu'=\nu/\delta$.
+Equation~\eqref{eq:Sb_transform} makes explicit that the observer motion affects both the source spectrum and the position of the filter response in frequency space.
+This effect is negligible only in the narrow-band limit.

-In the second line, we have performed the change of variables $\nu'=\nu/\delta$.
-In the following, all derived quantities constructed from band fluxes (such as colors or photo-$z$ estimates) will inherit their dependence on $\delta$ through this transformation of $S_{\rm b}$.
+All derived quantities constructed from band fluxes, such as colors or photometric-redshift estimates, inherit their dependence on $\delta$ through the transformation of $S_{\rm b}$.
+This point is particularly relevant for modern catalogs whose target selection is performed in multi-dimensional photometric space rather than by a single sharp flux threshold.